 Sump pump basins are usually installed in homes that are located in flood-prone areas or have a history of flooding.
 However, even if you don’t live in a flood zone, installing a sump pump basin can still be a good idea.
 That’s because even small amounts of water can cause serious damage to your home, leading to expensive repairs.

-For example, just 1 inch of water can cause $25,000 worth of damage to a typical home, according to FEMA.
+For example, just 1 inch of water can cause $25,000 in damage to a typical home, according to FEMA.
 And if that same 1 inch of water is allowed to sit for just 48 hours, those costs can double.
-So even if you don’t think you need a sump pump basin, it’s always better to be safe than sorry!
+So even if you don’t need this product, it’s always better to be safe than sorry!

 Can I Use A Bucket For A Sump Basin

 A bucket can be used as a sump pump basin in a pinch, but it’s not the ideal solution.
-That’s because buckets are not designed to hold water for long periods of time and can easily leak – plus they don’t have as many intakes as a good basin to collect water.
+That’s because buckets are not designed to hold water for long periods and can easily leak – plus, they don’t have as many intakes as a suitable basin to collect water.

-Also, if the power goes out, your sump pump will not be able to activate and the water will just continue to accumulate in the bucket and most buckets are not as big as a basin which will lead to a flood.
+Also, if the power goes out, your sump pump will not be able to activate, the water will just continue accumulating in the bucket, and most buckets are not as big as a basin, leading to a flood.

-We recommend using at least a 5 gallon bucket with a lid that has holes drilled in it for water to enter.
-A 5 gallon bucket will collect water from a small storm but still won’t be enough for ongoing storms or melting snow.
+We recommend using at least a 5-gallon bucket with a lid and holes drilled for water to enter.
+A 5-gallon bucket will collect water from a small storm but still won’t be enough for ongoing showers or melting snow.

 What Happens When Basins Fail?

-If your sump basin fails it can lead to a number of problems in your basement.
-First, the water that was supposed to be collected in the basin and pumped out with your sump pump will likely spill out into your home, causing damage to your floors, walls, and personal belongings.
+If your sump basin fails, it can lead to several problems in your basement.
+First, the water that was supposed to be collected in the basin and pumped out with your sump pump will likely spill into your home, causing damage to your floors, walls, and personal belongings.

 Second, if the water spills out quickly enough, it could cause you to slip and fall, leading to injuries.
-Finally, if the water is not collected in the basin it will eventually lead to mold and mildew growth under the floor and in the walls and ceiling.
+Finally, if the water is not collected in the basin, it will eventually lead to mold and mildew growth under the floor, walls, and ceiling.

-A sump pump basin is an important piece of your home’s plumbing system.
+A sump pump basin is essential to your home’s plumbing system.
 It is typically located in the lowest part of your basement or crawl space and collects water that has seeped in from outside.
 The sump pump then pumps the water out of the basin and away from your home to prevent flooding.

 While sump pump basins are not required by law, they are highly recommended by plumbers and homeowners insurance companies.
 That’s because they can save you a lot of money in the long run by preventing flood damage to your home.